metametadata/clj-fakes/docs/user-guide.md

   (foo 3 4)) ; => 7
 ```

-## default-fake-config
+There's one built-in config in the framework:

 `fc/default-fake-config`

-This config accepts any arguments and returns a new unique value on each call.
+It accepts any number of arguments and returns a new unique
+instance of protocol `fc/FakeReturnValue` on each call.
-It is used by `optional-fake` and `recorded-fake` functions when user
+It is used by `optional-fake` and `recorded-fake` functions by default (i.e. when user
-doesn't specify the config explicitly.
+doesn't specify the config explicitly).

 # Argument Matching